Home Pet ParentsAdopting an Indie Dog: Should You Adopt a Street Dog?

 Share

 Demystifying the Indie breed.
 Just kidding!
-The Indie dogs are so diverse in appearance and nature that “demystifying” them in one post is next to impossible.
+The Indie dogs are so diverse in appearance and nature that “demystifying” them in one post is impossible.

-However, we can promise that you will learn quite a few new facts about the Indies in this article.
+However, we promise that this article will teach you quite a few new facts about the Indies.

 What are Indie dogs?

-Indies are one of the native dog “breeds” of India.
-They are definitely not the same as the Indian purebred dogs such as the Mudhol Hound, Rajapalayam and Pariah dog.
+Indie dogs are one of the native dog “breeds” of India.
+They are definitely not the same as purebred Indian dogs such as the Mudhol Hound, Rajapalayam, and Pariah dog.

-The Indies are the results of thousands of years of evolution, adaptation and natural selection.
-So, the Indies we see on the streets today have ancestors who were strong enough to beat bad weather, scarcity of resources and diseases.
+The Indies are the result of thousands of years of evolution, adaptation, and natural selection.
+So, the Indies we see on the streets today have ancestors who were strong enough to beat bad weather, scarcity of resources, and diseases.

 If you want a definition for an Indie dog, you can think of it as this –

-A four-legged, furry floof that has inherited the best of every ancestor possible without any human intervention so far.
+A four-legged, furry floor that has inherited the best of every ancestor possible without any human intervention so far.

 What are the personality traits of Indie dogs?